What is a recruitment funnel?

 Stage 1 : Creating awareness

-Posting job requirements on job boards is not enough for great candidates to apply, promoting the role and what is great about working for the company is very much necessary for great talent to attract and apply for the role.
+Posting job requirements on job boards is not enough for great candidates to apply, promoting the role and what is great about working for the company is very much necessary for great talent from the talent pool to attract and apply for the role.
 Hence, its needed to create awareness about the company as well as the role by highlighting the perks and benefits to work in the company page and Include photos, videos and employee testimonials which will help the candidates determine if the company is the right fit for them.

 Stage 2 : Sourcing and screening candidate profiles

-Once the company's career page is up and running we can start posting about the job roles on multiple boards and source candidates from various branches, like different job portals, LinkedIn and social media announcements, employee referrals and also select from the pool of applications applied on the careers page of company.
+Once the company's career page is up and running we can start posting about the job roles on multiple boards and source candidates from various branches, like different job portals, LinkedIn and social media announcements (social recruitment), employee referrals and also select from the pool of applications applied on the careers page of company.
 Once the applicants are sourced in next would be a quick screening of the resumes that can help rule out applicants not fit for the role or saved for later roles.

 Stage 3 : The "Interview"